mnpathak1/Diabetes-Prediction-Pima-Indian-dataset/README.md

 * Based on Random Forest feature importance, Glucose, BMI, Age and diabetes pedigree are top causes for diabetes.
 * Based on parameter distribution and correlation, no single parameter can predict diabetes.
 ## Future work and improvement
 * More data.
-This dataset is a small sample size including only women moer than 21 years old.
+This dataset is a small sample size including only women of more than 21 years of age.
 * Feature engineering.
 Need to see impact of any cross term or higher order term.
 * Larger NN model.
 Typically larger networks with more layers and more iterations (epochs) improve diabetes prediction accuracy.